bolderbrush10/SearchlightAssault/programmer-notes.md

 -- TODO should probably un-boost all turrets when a game is being saved, just in case they uninstall the mod.
 We can make the searchlights disappear, but it's probably unfair to also remove other random turrets.

+-- TODO Update recipe for searchlight

+-- TODO Dynamic power cost for searchlight that increases exponentially per boosted turret?
+--      (Don't forget to mention this in the item description texts)

 -- TODO Maintain a map of all searchlights instead of polling for them every tick -- (And update it w/ onEvent(building built, etc) + rebuild it on startup or use engine to save/load it)